LukeLabrie/msrDynamics/README.md

-msrDynamics is an object-oriented API to [JiTCDDE](https://github.com/neurophysik/jitcdde), a delay differential equation solver, written with emulation of simulink-style solvers for molten salt reactor (MSR) systems in mind (see [Singh et al](https://www.sciencedirect.com/science/article/pii/S030645491730381X)), but can be extended to other fission, or thermal hydraulic systems.
+msrDynamics is an object-oriented API to [JiTCDDE](https://github.com/neurophysik/jitcdde), a delay differential equation solver, written with emulation of simulink-style solvers for molten salt reactor (MSR) systems in mind (see [Singh et al](https://www.sciencedirect.com/science/article/pii/S030645491730381X)), but can be extended to other fission and/or thermal hydraulic systems.

 ## Installation

-Clone this repository and install the project with pip by providing the path to the project folder.
+Clone this repository.
+Then, within your preferred python environment, install the project with pip by providing the path to the project folder.
 ```
 pip install </path/to/msrDynamics>
 ```
 The project is not yet available on PyPI.

 ## Methodology

+The API creates nodal systems, of the form discussed in the examples below, whereby system masses are aggregated into nodes with associated properties, and which only interact with other nodes through these properties.
+The system can then be described as a first-order system of differential equations, suitable for a numerical solver.
+The nodes therefore, are essentially representations of the state variables of the system.

+Nodes are represented by the `Node()` object which stores properties associated with the node, and contains helper methods to define certian dynamics like convective and advective heat transfer.
+Note, a node can also represent state variables associated with neutron kinetics, like neutron concentration $n(t)$ and delayed neutorn precursor concentrations $C_i(t)$

 ## Example